 The city bills itself as the “Innovation and Technology Hub of the Southwest,” due to the plethora of technology and manufacturing jobs available here.
 Computer giant Intel set up its second largest facility in Chandler in 1980, becoming the city’s largest employer.
 In total, the company has invested over $1.7 billion in the area.

-If you are seeking culture and entertainment, there is a 1,500 seat preforming arts center in Chandler as well as many art galleries and local ballet troupes.
+If you are seeking culture and entertainment, the Chandler Center for the Arts is a 1,500 seat preforming arts center.
+There are also many art galleries and local ballet troupes.

-When it comes to bragging rights, Chandler can claim the state’s first golf course.
+When it comes to bragging rights, Chandler can claim the state’s first golf course, the San Marcos Golf Resort, created in 1913 .
 As everyone knows, golf is almost a religion in Arizona and Chandler is, so to speak, the Vatican or Mecca of the game (at least that’s what a few local boosters say).

 Currently (2021), the housing market in Chandler is very tight with unusually low inventory.
 Home values are growing too, due, in part, to the desirability of this wonderful community.
 Chandler offers an array of waterfront, golf view, and traditional neighborhoods with palm tree-lined streets, as well as higher-end, luxury homes with lots of land and horse privileges.
 If your tastes are more modern or you are looking for new construction, Chandler has that too.